harshalp94/metavoice_test/Readme.md

 For this task, I am listing the files from the S3 bucket, putting them in a list, and then using a generator, I take a single name, download that file to a temporary location using the python library tempfile, which keeps the file in the temp location till my processing is complete.
 Once the processing is complete, the temp file is deleted.

 This helps me keep a single file in memory while processing.
-The processing can be further enhanced by using a streaming service like Apache Kafka/RabbitMQ or any other message queue to distribute the reading file.
+The processing can be further enhanced using a streaming service like Apache Kafka/RabbitMQ or any other message queue to distribute the reading file.
-If we use a message queue service, we can distribute the reading and processing parts among several nodes.
+We can distribute the reading and processing parts among several nodes using a message queue service.

 ```mermaid